A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Experiments

 \subsubsection{Implementation Details}

 \leavevmode

-To assess IDGBR's generalization in improving boundary quality of coarse segmentation maps generated by different base models, we conducted further experiments across multiple base segmentation models spanning four architectural paradigms: (1) CNN architectures: DeepLabv3+ \cite{chenEncoderDecoderAtrousSeparable2018} and LSKNet \cite{liLSKNetFoundationLightweight2025}; (2) Transformer-based architecture: SegFormer \cite{xieSegFormerSimpleEfficient2021}; (3) Self-supervised learning: Using frozen DINOv2 \cite{oquabDINOv2LearningRobust2024} pretrained weights as visual encoder with Mask2Former's fine-tunable segmentation head; (4) Generative model architecture: DDP \cite{jiDDPDiffusionModel2023} with end-to-end predictions.
-Coarse labels from the first three paradigms served as conditional inputs for IDGBR boundary optimization, while DDP predictions served only as a baseline for comparing segmentation results.
+To provide a comprehensive evaluation of the generalization capability of IDGBR, we selected representative general segmentation methods covering three mainstream paradigms.
+By utilizing these models to generate the diverse coarse semantic priors required for boundary optimization, we verify the framework’s robustness across varying initial inputs: (1) Convolutional Neural Network methods: DeepLabV3+~\cite{chenEncoderDecoderAtrousSeparable2018} and the large-kernel CNN LSKNet~\cite{liLSKNetFoundationLightweight2025} optimized for remote sensing tasks; (2) Transformer methods: SegFormer~\cite{xieSegFormerSimpleEfficient2021}; (3) Self-supervised foundation models: using frozen DINOv2~\cite{oquabDINOv2LearningRobust2024} weights as the visual encoder.

-For the base discriminative training, all base discriminative segmentation models used default hyperparameters and were implemented using open-source libraries.
-We employed standard data augmentation strategies: (1) random resizing with aspect ratio preserved between 0.5 and 2.0 (output size 512×512); (2) random cropping at size 512 ensuring no class exceeds 75\% coverage; (3) horizontal flipping with 50\% probability; (4) random adjustments to brightness, contrast, and saturation.
+For the baseline discriminative training, all models were implemented using open-source libraries with default hyperparameters.
+We employed standard data augmentation strategies: (1) random resizing with aspect ratio preserved between 0.5 and 2.0 (output size 512 × 512); (2) random cropping at size 512 ensuring no class exceeds 75\% coverage; (3) horizontal flipping with 50\% probability; (4) random adjustments to brightness, contrast, and saturation.
 All models were trained with a batch size of 8 for 20k iterations.